rizac/web-KPI-memo/README.md

    CONs:

-   1. By tracking the server log and not single HTML pages, a lot of noise might be generated (e.g. by [web crawlers](https://en.wikipedia.org/wiki/Web_crawler)).
+   1. By tracking the server log, a lot of noise might be included in the final report (see e.g. by [web crawlers](https://en.wikipedia.org/wiki/Web_crawler)).
-      Although with some settings the output can be cleaned up, users might need to spend some time filtering the final report page
+      See option `--ignore-crawlers` below or the [filtering the logs](#Filtering-server-logs)) section.
+In any case, you might still need some workaround to extract the KPIs you need

-   2. In several cases, some knoweledge of [server logs might be required](#Servers-Logging-and-logrotate)
+   3. In several cases, some knoweledge of [server logs might be required](#Servers-Logging-and-logrotate)

 </details>